-Nikon Coolpix L20 review
+Nikon Coolpix L20 full review

 Nikon’s Coolpix L20 is a great representative of a growing category of cameras: very affordable, easy-to-use point-and-shoots with surprisingly stellar image quality and a bit of fashion sense.
 The Coolpix L20 clocks in at around £118, but its image quality surpassed that of much more expensive cameras in our lab’s jury evaluations.